lazy-media/public/Authentik/Federation-&-Social-Login/Discord-Social-Login-Setup.md

 - Go to `Policies` for the same Flow and add `default-source-authentication-if-sso`

 ## Enrollment Flow Creation

+> ### PLEASE NOTE: THIS ENROLLMENT FLOW STILL DOES NOT WORK HOW I WOULD EXPECT IT TO.
+UPON FIRST LOGIN ATTEMPT, IT SEEMS TO TOSS A NEW USER BACK TO THE LOGIN PAGE.
+UPON SECOND LOGIN ATTEMPT, IT SHOULD WORK CORRECTLY.
+NOT SURE WHY THIS IS, BUT I THINK IT IS SOMETHING WITH AUTHENTIK.

 - Create a new Flow and Name it `Discord Enrollment`
 - Click on the Flow and click `Stage Bindings`.
 - Bind an existing stage and bind `default-source-authentication-login`